HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 make up your mind, traces all around what you gonna find

-SO IT'S
-ALL FORGIVEN COUNT YOUR BLESSINGS
+SO IT'S ALL FORGIVEN COUNT YOUR BLESSINGS
-NEVER FEELING VERTIGOS YOUR SO IT'S HAD A FOR BUT
+SEE I NEVER FELT THE VERTIGOS PRESSING ON MY MERIT
+YOU JUST BETTER NEED TO HEED MY WARNING
 SEER HAD A VISION BUT HE NEVER SEES IT ALL

+ YOUR SO IT'S HAD A FOR BUT

 rest in fervent fever till I take my curses back in your life's name